Skip to content

 Advanced Threat Detection and Response - With Managed Detection and Response (MDR), businesses get 24/7 monitoring of networks and endpoints for suspicious activity, coupled with rapid response to contain and mitigate threats.
 Endpoint Detection and Response (EDR) uses behavioral analysis and machine learning to identify and stop sophisticated attacks.
 Security Information and Event Management (SIEM) conducts centralized log collection and analysis to correlate security events, identify patterns, and detect potential threats.

 Proactive Defense - Systems and applications are regularly scanned and assessed to identify and remediate vulnerabilities before they can be exploited.
-Meanwhile, penetration testing simulates attacks to identify weakness in an organization’s defenses and provide recommendations for improvement.
+Meanwhile, penetration testing simulates attacks to identify weaknesses in an organization’s defenses and provide recommendations for improvement.
 These practices are coupled with regular employee training on new best practices for security.

 Incident Response - MSPs develop and test incident response plans to ensure swift and effective action if a breach occurs; they conduct in-depth investigations to identify the root cause of security incidents and prevent future occurrences; and they can assist in recovering data lost or compromised during a security incident.